bongnv/job-old/README.md

 ## Motivation

 In any program, logic grows with time.
-Without any mechanism to break into smaller parts, the program will become harder to maintain day by day. `task` provides a functionality to allow to break a complex business logic into smaller `Doer` and then easily compose together.
+Without any mechanism to break into smaller parts, the program will become harder to maintain day by day. `task` provides a functionality to allow to break a complex business logic into smaller `Doer` and then easily compose them together.

 ## How to use